 - Superb northern lights viewing from late summer through to spring

 - Boat tours and fishing on Great Slave Lake

 - Resident bison herd just outside of town

 CA$445 – twin

-Prices are shown in CA$, per person based on two people sharing a twin room or one person in a single room.
-Many tours require a minimum of 2 or 4 participants, therefore tours for single travellers are subject to tour availability on the dates of travel.
+Prices are shown in CA$, per person based on two people sharing a twin room.
+Many tours require a minimum of 2 or 4 participants, therefore tours for single travellers are on request, subject to tour availability on the dates of travel.
 Private tours may be booked at an additional cost to guarantee touring options.